LiangGao/cc/README.md

 The program is written in Python, with `time`, `sys`, and `heapq` module imported.
 The `time` module is used only to estimate the run time of each program, and `heapq` module is used to calculate median for the second feature.

 The program has been tested with data of different sizes to show that it scales for large amounts of data.
 The largest data set was 571MB, with approximately 5,150,000 tweets.
 The test was perform on a MacBook Air (i5 1.6G/4G/128G).
 The following figure shows the run time for the two functions.
+(No, it's not a 3D plot so no need for your 3D glass)

 ![Example Repo Structure](plots/cc_time.png)